sophiawm/SultidosLocales/README.md

 # SultidosLocales

 Description:
 This project is a back-end application built with JavaScript and MySQL for e-commerce.
+This e-commerce is for a local Peruvian-based store.
 It serves as the server-side component of a larger application, handling data storage, retrieval, and business logic.

 **Table of Contents**
 Installation